luddenojd/luddenojd/README.md

 ## 🛠 Skills
-🧠 Love working with Javascript and specifically the React framework.
+🧠 Love working with Javascript and more specifically React.
 Also CSS is awesome.

 ## 🚀 About Me
 👩‍💻 I'm a web-developer student at IT-Högskolan in Gothenburg, Sweden.
 👯‍♀️ I'm looking to collaborate on React-projects.
-Talk to me 💬

 ## 🔗 Links